-No, a partnership, S Corporation or other similar pass-through entity that owns an electing pass-through entity does not need to make an election to be able to claim or utilize the credit for taxes paid on the Electing Pass-Through Entity Return.
-The credit from the electing pass-through entity would continue to be passed through by each entity on K-1s to their partners until it can be taken on the tax return(s) where the income of the pass-through entity is filed and paid.
+A partnership, S Corporation or other similar pass-through entity that owns an electing pass-through entity is not required to make an election to be able to claim or utilize the credit for taxes paid on the Electing Pass-Through Entity Return.
+Each level has the option to elect to be taxed as an electing pass-through entity.